Affiliate Marketing Downsides: Is It Still Worth It?

 Changes like these create a lot of headaches and are time-consuming to fix.
 In my case, the changes I mentioned took weeks to remedy.

-I had to edit or replace many links, delete pages, change internal links, write new or heavily edit existing content, and check for dead links.
+I had to edit or replace many links, delete pages, update internal links, rewrite new or heavily edit existing content, and verify the accuracy of links.

-This is one of the major disadvantages of affiliate marketing.
-Constant changes mean you can waste a lot of time.
+This is one of the major disadvantages of affiliate programs.
+Constant changes can mean wasting a lot of time.

 If you have a site that gets traffic of 100,000 or more unique visitors per month, yes, you can make money with affiliate marketing.